MrMikey59/MP3Tag-Support/Actions/Action.md

 !
 This is my comment.
 ```

+#### Add Keyboard Short cuts to Actions
+You can use the keyboard shortcut to trigger the action group menu `Alt+A` in combination with another character from the action group name.
+Simply decide on the character and prefix it with &.
+You can then use Alt+A and the character to trigger the action group.

+An example action group `&Uppercase` can be triggered by `Alt+A` plus `U`.

 ### Add Spaces Around Dashes
 This action adds spaces around the dashes in the File Name and then eliminate extra spaces when necessary.
 Here's how it looks when creating: